Aliases for F2R Gene

 Previous GeneCards Identifiers for F2R Gene

 Coagulation factor II receptor is a 7-transmembrane receptor involved in the regulation of thrombotic response.
 Proteolytic cleavage leads to the activation of the receptor.
 F2R is a G-protein coupled receptor family member.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Aug 2015]

 GeneCards Summary for F2R Gene

 F2R (Coagulation Factor II Thrombin Receptor) is a Protein Coding gene.
 Diseases associated with F2R include Thrombosis and Bernard-Soulier Syndrome.
-Among its related pathways are RET signaling and Signaling by GPCR.
+Among its related pathways are Formation of Fibrin Clot (Clotting Cascade) and Complement and coagulation cascades.
 Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G-protein alpha-subunit binding.
 An important paralog of this gene is F2RL1.

 UniProtKB/Swiss-Prot Summary for F2R Gene

 High affinity receptor for activated thrombin coupled to G proteins that stimulate phosphoinositide hydrolysis.
 May play a role in platelets activation and in vascular development.